Audience-Powered Spatial Audio Installation

 AIAA Avionics

 Devon served as the Avionics Lead for the University of Miami's Chapter of the American Institute of Aeronautics and Astronautics.
-Where she was able to help the team with the electronics onboard the rocket and present her circuits to the NASA Student Launch Competition.
+She was able to help the team with the electronics onboard the rocket.
+She presented her circuit design and writing to the NASA Student Launch Competition.